 - You are eligible to obtain a license

-As a misdemeanor of the 1st degree, you’ll face these potential penalties:
+As a 1st degree misdemeanor, you’ll face these potential penalties:

 - A fine of up to $10,000

-Even if you suffer a misdemeanor charge, this will be left on your criminal record, and defending your case with an experienced criminal lawyer like Derek Steenson should be your first priority.
+Although misdemeanor charges are lesser than felony charges, they are serious enough to leave you with a criminal record.
+Therefore, defending your case with an experienced criminal defense lawyer like Derek Steenson should be your priority.

 Felony Gun Charges

-- You’re caught with a concealed firearm in your car or person without a license; and
+- You’re caught with a concealed firearm in your car or on your person without a valid license; and

 - You’re not eligible for a firearm permit; or